Skoutwatch/skoutwatch-e-signing-auth/README.md

 # skoutwatch-e-signing-auth with web3
 E-signing with skoutwatch authentication model

 # BlockChain Resources that makes up skoutwatch

-Skoutwatch was built in React/Vuejs on the frontend PHP on the backend
+Skoutwatch was built in:

+1. React/Vuejs on the frontend
+2. PHP on the backend

 Skoutwatch leverages on the following resources: